gruntwork-io/terraform-google-gke/examples/gke-regional-public-cluster/README.md

 Cloud Platform APIs.

 By default, GCP automatically creates a service account named "Compute Engine default service account" and GKE associates it with the nodes it creates.
-Depending on how your project is configured, the default service account may or may not have permissions to use other GCP APIs.
-GKE also assigns some limited access scopes to compute instances.
+Depending on how your project is configured, the default service account comes pre-configured with project-wide permissions meaning that any given node will have access to every service every other node has.
 Updating the default service account's permissions or assigning more access scopes to compute instances is not the recommended way to authenticate to other Cloud Platform services from Pods running on GKE.
+In general, we recommend using a per-node pool or per-cluster custom service account to allow you to more granularly restrict those permissions.

 ## Limitations